anna-dor-plumsail/documents-docs/source/flow/actions/document-processing.rst

 -------------------

 Parses a CSV file and returns JSON.
-The second parameter is headers from CSV table.
-Then values for those columns will be dynamically available in the Flow.

 Note: At this moment the action is only available in custom connector.
 Please read `here <../create-custom-connector.html>`_ how to create one.